TheIoTLearningInitiative/CodeLabs/Gods/AhPuch/documentation/ReconJet.md

   - Remove the NosePiece
     > Hold the lens by its top and bottom edges.
 Using your other hand, grip one side of the nosepiece between your thumb and forefinger.
 Pull the nosepiece outward in a swiveling motion.
 8. Download and Install Uplink
+   > Recon Uplink allows you to download software updates, upload activities, sync dashboards and maps, and install apps onto your Recon device.